developerslearnit/dotnet-fullstack-developer-project-question/README.md

 Your project will be evaluated based on the following criteria:

 - Correct implementation of features.
+- Adherence to N-Tier Architecture and best practices.
 - Code structure, organization, and readability.
 - Adherence to best practices and coding standards.
 - User interface design and responsiveness.
 - Handling of edge cases and errors.
+- Documentation quality and clarity.

 Good luck!